The Minnesota End-of-Life Option Act: Medical Aid in Dying is a Compassionate Option for Terminally Ill Patients

 - Health Law & Bioethics Professor Pope identifies and responds to the most common objections to legalizing medical aid in dying.

-This is an event of the Office of Academic Clinical Affairs hosted by the Center for Bioethics and co-sponsored by the following U of MN units: the School of Nursing, the Medical School, the Law School, and the School of Public Health.
+This was an event of the Office of Academic Clinical Affairs hosted by the Center for Bioethics and co-sponsored by the following U of MN units: the School of Nursing, the Medical School, the Law School, and the School of Public Health.

 Thaddeus Mason Pope, JD, PhD, HEC-C, Professor, Mitchell Hamline School of Law